 Checking people’s vaccine status

-COVID-status certification will not be required in law as a condition of entry for visitors to other setting.
+COVID-status certification will not be required in law as a condition of entry for visitors to other settings.
 However, in higher-risk settings, the Government is encouraging organisations to use the NHS COVID Pass as a condition of entry.
-So, if your volunteers are vaccinated, you should also encourage them to get an NHS COVID pass.
+So, if your staff and volunteers are vaccinated, you should also encourage them to get an NHS COVID pass.